 “Oh, finally!
-Soon I’ll see Ike again for the first time in over two months…” Elincia gushed happily, tears of joy building up in her eyes.
+Soon I’ll see Ike again for the first time in months…” Elincia gushed happily, tears of joy building up in her eyes.
 Perhaps Ike was still right there in town on the harbor, thinking of her at that very moment.
 She imagined how happy he’d be when she was in his arms again.
 Around a half an hour later, the boat finally began to pull into the dock.
 Elincia grabbed her bag from her boat cabin and bolted through the exit once it was opened.
 Azura followed behind, seemingly happy to be in her homeland again.
 The two came to a halt on a road in the little town called Galden at the coast of the nation of Talgria.

 “Yeah, we do.
 The beorc and laguz of Altarais have been at peace with one another for a long time,” Azura explained as the two young women began their search in town for Ranulf, going down each road and alley way they could find.
 Despite searching for over an hour, however, the laguz was nowhere to be found.
 They even inquired if anyone had seen a blue-haired beast laguz wandering about in town, but no one could give them the answer they hoped for.
 Still, they kept up the search, hoping Ranulf would at least come into town sooner or later and tell them where they could find Ike.
 Almost suddenly, just as Azura and Elincia reached the outskirts of town, a group of what appeared to be bandits jumped out of nowhere from the woods ahead.
 The ring-leader cackled with delight when he set eyes upon the two women.

 “Well, well!
 Looks like we got ourselves a couple o’ girls askin’ fer some trouble, mates!” he glowered, noticing both were armed.
 “Let’s show ‘em what happens when someone gets 'n our way!!”

 Azura, betraying no more than irritation, glared at them and drew her sword.